FAQs

 How often should my child visit the dentist?

-Starting at age 1 year old Dr. Shults recommends scheduling regular checkups at least every 6 months.
+Starting at age one-year-old Dr. Shults recommends scheduling regular checkups at least every six months.
 Depending on the circumstance of your child’s oral health, more frequent visits or cleanings may be helpful and recommended.
-Remember that if there is ever a dental emergency or trauma to the mouth, the sooner your child is seen by a pediatric dentist the better the outcome that can be provided.
+Remember—if there is ever a dental emergency or trauma to the mouth, the sooner your child is seen by a pediatric dentist the better the outcome that can be provided.

 Baby teeth don’t last forever; so why do they need special care?